ConnectedLib/course-in-a-box/modules/civic-engagement/_posts/2001-01-01-core-concepts.md

 &#x23F0; 2:14 \| *2020 4-H Youth in Action: Breanna Burkhead (Civic Engagment)*

 * **Political and non-political**: This effort to open the art center wasn’t necessarily political
-* **Broader than community service**: Breanna didn’t just join a pre-existing effort
+* **Broader than community service**: Breanna is trying to create lasting change in her community through the art center
 * **Agency**: Breanna found her voice and turned it into a force for change
 * **Deliberate**: Focused on restoring and rebuilding the art center
 * **Consistent**: This required prolonged action over an extended period of time.